monix/monix-kafka/docs/producer.md

  ## Sink producer

- On the other hand, if you want to produce an unbounded number of records you would better use `monix.kafka.KafkaProducerSink`, which would push an `Observable[ProducerRecord[K, V]]` to the specified _Apache Kafka_ topics.
+ On the other hand, if an unbounded number of records needs to be produced, better to use `monix.kafka.KafkaProducerSink`, which provides the logic for pushing an `Observable[ProducerRecord[K, V]]` to the specified _Apache Kafka_ topics.

  As it was shown in the previous section, `monix.producer.sink.parallelism` exposes a monix's producer sink parameter that specifies the parallelism on producing requests.